cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 in {{PolytimeROS}}.
 Kastner et al. {{KLRX20}} proved concurrent security with a polynomial number of sessions.
 For similar reasons to the clause blind Schnorr protocol above, the additional number of round trips requires further analysis and experimentation.
+- WFROS-based Schemes {{TZ22}}: This work contains four proposed schemes, each of which are three-message protocols based on a variant of the blind Schnorr signature protocol.
+Security of these schemes depend on the Weighted Fractional ROS problem, for which the authors prove an exponential and unconditional lower bound, and therefore have tighter security bounds than the Clause Blind Schnorr schemes.
+The performance of the scheme is similar to Clause Blind Schnorr, yet signing is more efficient.
+Similarly to Clause Blind Schnorr schemes, the two round trips required by three-message flows need further analysis and experimentation.
 - Blind BLS {{BLS-Proposal}}: The Boneh-Lynn-Shacham {{?I-D.irtf-cfrg-bls-signature}} protocol can incorporate message blinding when properly instantiated with Type III pairing group.
 This is a two-message protocol similar to the RSA variant, though it requires pairing support, which is